 I am a big fan of CBS Sunday Morning – in fact, I DVR it every week to be sure I never miss an episode.
 I have learned so much from the show over the years because they report interesting and quirky news stories that you cannot find anywhere else.
-And that is where today’s post comes from – a piece done on CBS Sunday Morning by Mo Rocca.
+And that is where today’s post comes from.

 We have all heard this term in various areas – work, family, friends.
 But where did the phrase actually come from?
 Most say it’s from a poem by Thomas Gray from 1742 (although of course there is debate over this), but I like the idea that it could have come from the details behind the assassination of President Garfield.